Welcome to the Summer 2014 Quarter at Drexel!

 - After the exam is administered, you will submit the Senior Privilege form to the instructor so that the instructor may record the grade received and sign the form to indicate that you completed the exam.
 The instructor shall make certain that the academic unit's seal, or the Dean or Director's signature, appears on the form.

-- By the fourth day of exam week, the instructor submits the form to OUR for recording of the grade.
+- By the fourth day of exam week, the instructor submits the form to the Office of the University Registrar for recording of the grade.

 Tracking Progress Toward Your Degree

 You are encouraged to maintain reasonable academic progress toward your degree in terms of credits earned.
 Reasonable academic progress is provided by your program plan and, for full-time students, summarized in your specific degree audit, which is available via DegreeWorks.

 Colleges will identify courses for which they want to implement wait-listing.
 When you register into a wait-listed course that has reached capacity, you will be placed on a wait-list and notified by email of your placement on the waitlist.
 As more students are added to the list, a new section may be created at a time that best accommodates student schedules.
 You will be notified that you have been added to the newly created course by email.
 This capability enables departments and colleges to better anticipate and plan for course schedule needs each term.